2003 NCAA Softball Championships

 - Florida Olympians such as Ryan Lochte and Gemma Spofforth use the five-lane 50-meter outdoor pool for Olympic training

-- Rank among the finest in the nation
+- Ranks among the finest in the nation

 - Comprised of two one-meter boards, two three-meter boards, one five-meter platform and one 10-meter platform